weihaipy/saiorm/docs/index.rst

 - must check param to prevent injection vulnerabilities.

-- call native mysql function,param placeholder could be {} or ?.
+- when calling native mysql function the param placeholder could be ? or {}.

-- condition will be equals to value,or pass a tuple or list.
+- condition will be equals to value,or pass a tuple or list, and set the first item to change it.

 - use IN or BETWEEN should pass a tuple or list.